Making it in the HMI

 “Imagine in Haiti where they listen to Rap Kreyòl every single day, where Masterbrain is like an idol to them.
 When they call my name on stage, I think I’ll have to shed a couple tears, you know what I mean, because I know it will be big.
 I know that.”

 In Episode 3 of our series The New American Songbook on the GroundTruth podcast, we follow Vlad as he prepares to make that first trip home.
-Hear the full story above, or on iTunes, Stitcher, RadioPublic and other podcasting apps.
+Hear the full story above, or on Apple Podcasts, Stitcher, RadioPublic and other podcasting apps.

 Reporter, producer & series creator: Ian Coss